LucasJunio/bank-nest-sqlite-prisma-docker-jest/README.md

 ```

-The project can be run almost 100% locally, but you first must have:

 #  3. Recommended Extensions

 You can check out a list of recommended extensions in the file `.vscode/extensions.json`, or by opening the "Extensions" Tab in the "Recommended" pane.